sohamchandane/WebsiteCarMagazine/README.md

 # WebsiteCarMagazine
-Use the 'Car' folder to access the images as well
+Use of 'Car' folder preferred to access the images as well.
+The code won't run if files outside 'Car' folder are executed (the path of image won't be same).